hoseberg/Seattle/README.md

 ## Description of the project

-The goal is to choose a dataset, point out 3 main questions from a given dataset, and make a basic analysis to answer the raised questions.
+The goal is to choose a dataset, point out 3-5 main questions from a given dataset, and make a basic analysis to answer the raised questions.
 This repository covers the technical part of the analysis.
 The communication of the results is part of a Medium Blog Post.

+The dataset used here is the **Seattle AirBnB Open Data dataset**, see the link below for details.
+This dataset cotains data about hosts and accommodations in Seattle that can be booked with AirBnB.
+In this project, we focus on the following questions:

+* What is the best location in the city to explore Seattle?
+* What is the best time to travel to Seattle?
+* Can we use the host's profile to see if we choose a good host?
+* Can we predict the price of an accommodation based on some key indicators that are important for you?

 ## About this repo

 This is a Python project.
 The used dataset is provided by kaggle, please follow the instructions below to get the data.

-This project consists of a main Jupyter Notebook and a Python file that contains helper functions for data cleaning, etc.
+This project consists of a single Jupyter Notebook.

 ## Dataset